 On January 4, 2016, the Company completed its acquisition of B.E.
-Smith ("BES"), a full-service healthcare interim leadership placement and executive search firm, for \$162,232 in cash, net of cash received, and settlement of the pre-existing relationship between AMN and BES.
+Smith ("BES"), a full-service healthcare interim leadership placement and executive search firm, for \$161,708 in cash, net of cash received, and settlement of the pre-existing relationship between AMN and BES.
 BES places interim leaders and executives across all healthcare settings, including acute care hospitals, academic medical and children's hospitals, physician practices, and post-acute care providers.
-The acquisition provides the Company additional access to healthcare executives and enhances its integrated services to hospitals, health systems and other healthcare facilities across the nation.
+The acquisition provides the Company additional access to healthcare executives and enhances its integrated services to hospitals, health systems, and other healthcare facilities across the nation.
 To help finance the acquisition, the Company entered into the First Amendment to the Credit Agreement (the "First Amendment"), which provided \$125,000 of additional available borrowings to the Company.
 The First Amendment is more fully described in Note (7), "Notes Payable and Credit Agreement."
 The results of BES have been included in the Company's other workforce solutions segment since the date of acquisition.
+During the second quarter of 2016, \$524 was returned to the Company for the working capital settlement.

-The preliminary allocation of the \$162,232 purchase price consisted of (1) \$11,704 of fair value of tangible assets acquired, (2) \$7,630 of liabilities assumed, (3) \$65,900 of identified intangible assets, and (4) \$92,258 of goodwill, a portion of which is deductible for tax purposes.
+The preliminary allocation of the \$161,708 purchase price consisted of (1) \$11,718 of fair value of tangible assets acquired, (2) \$6,739 of liabilities assumed, (3) \$65,900 of identified intangible assets, and (4) \$90,829 of goodwill, most of which is deductible for tax purposes.
 The intangible assets acquired have a weighted average useful life of approximately fifteen years.
 The following table summarizes the fair value and useful life of each intangible asset acquired: